-Athena Gardens & Renaissance Place HVAC Project: Upon approval of PMHA's 2022 MTW Annual Plan, PMHA is seeking to commence an HVAC project at two (2) Public Housing family sites, Athena Gardens and Renaissance Place.
-The primary purpose of this project is to replace the aging furnace systems at these sites as well as provide central air conditioning, which is currently not present at either site.
+Athena Gardens & Renaissance Place HVAC Project (from 2022 Plan) - Update: Upon approval of PMHA's 2022 MTW Annual Plan, PMHA commenced an HVAC project at two (2) Public Housing family sites, Athena Gardens and Renaissance Place.
+The primary purpose of this project was to replace the aging furnace systems at these sites as well as provide central air conditioning, which is currently not present at either site.

-This project will be solely funded by HUD held reserves and will not utilize current HAP funds.
-The project is anticipated to be completed in 2022.
+This project is solely funded by HUD held reserves and does not utilize current HAP funds.

 It is anticipated that PMHA will utilize approximately \$300,000 of reserves for the project at the two (2) sites.
-The actual cost for installation at Athena Gardens is \$138, 528 and the estimate for installation is \$161,472 for Renaissance.
+The actual cost for installation at Athena Gardens is \$138,528 and the estimate for installation is \$161,472 for Renaissance.
 This will include removing and disposing of existing forced air furnaces and replacing them with new, energy-efficient furnaces and installing condenser units for central air conditioning.